mariansollmann/guides/style/README.md

 ## Formatting
 * Every file should end with a EOL
 * EOL is \n
+* Use two spaces for indentation (look around you, some projects use tabs).
 * Use the IntelliJ IDEA codestyle templates!

 ## Naming